-Dementia with Lewy bodies can be difficult to diagnose because the symptoms fluctuate from day to day and don't necessarily suggest some form of dementia.
+Dementia with Lewy bodies can be difficult to diagnose because the symptoms fluctuate and don't necessarily suggest a form of dementia.

 Memory can become patchy, although short-term memory may be unaffected to begin with.
 Drowsiness and lethargy are common symptoms.
 It might become difficult to solve problems, form organised sentences and make plans.